-Kelly Clarkson Goes Off On Country Music, ‘Country Music Doesn’t Sound Country Anymore’
+Kelly Clarkson Goes Off On Country Music: ‘Country Music Doesn’t Sound Country Anymore’

-Kelly Clarkson is slamming the lack of more traditional sounding songs being played on country radio stations and calling out the lack of females getting airplay compared to their male counterparts.
+Kelly Clarkson is slamming the lack of more traditional-sounding songs being played on country radio stations and calling out the lack of females getting airplay compared to their male counterparts.
 Clarkson didn’t hold back in a new YouTube Q&A session to promote her upcoming talk show, called The Kelly Clarkson Show, where she seriously went in on the genre and those choosing not to play female artists.

 Per Billboard, the talented mom of two hit out at country music and those calling the shots after she was asked if she knew what the genre “farm emo” meant.